-Placement Testing
+Course Placement

-To help students succeed, most MCC students must take placement tests in reading, writing, and mathematics.
-Placement tests are required for the following groups of students:
+To help students succeed, MCC students will need to have their skills evaluation in reading, writing, and mathematics.
+Course placement is required for the following groups of students:

 - 1. All first-time students taking six or more credit hours. - 2.
 Students who are not graduates of an accredited secondary school or who do not have a high school equivalency certificate. - 3.
 Returning or transfer students taking six or more credit hours who have not successfully completed a college-level English and math course with a grade of C or better.
-Students will be required to take the Reading placement exam if they have not completed at least 12 credit hours with at least a 2.0 GPA or completed ENGL 101 equivalent or higher with a grade of C or better. - 4.
-All students not tested previously who plan to enroll in reading, English, or math classes.
+Students will be required to complete the Reading placement if they have not completed at least 12 credit hours with at least a 2.0 GPA or completed ENGL 101 equivalent or higher with a grade of C or better. - 4.
+All students not previously placed who plan to enroll in reading, English, or math classes.